Bandwidth-Samples/messaging-send-receive-sms-ruby/README.md

 To create an application log into the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and navigate to the `Applications` tab.
 Fill out the **New Application** form selecting the service (Messaging or Voice) that the application will be used for.
 All Bandwidth services require publicly accessible Callback URLs, for more information on how to set one up see [Callback URLs](#callback-urls).

-For more information about API credentials see [here](https://dev.bandwidth.com/docs/account/credentials)
+For more information about API credentials see our [Account Credentials](https://dev.bandwidth.com/docs/account/credentials) page.

 # Environmental Variables
 The sample app uses the below environmental variables.